Lil-Korzhik/multi-flex/README.md

-# Multi-Flex | Back-End part of web-app.
+# MultiFlex | Back-End part of web-app.